harshvsri/dsa-java/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-## Authors
+## Author
-Your Name - Initial work - Your GitHub username
+Hrash V Srivastava - harshvri